joshuaisaact/Wooster-server/README.md

 It is built using **Express** and **TypeScript**, it uses **Drizzle** as an ORM, and integrates with **Google's Gemini API** for AI services and **Supabase** for cloud database storage.

 The backend manages trip and destination data, providing API routes for creating, managing, and retrieving trip itineraries and destination details.

+It uses Docker for a containerized test database, Pino for structured logging, and integrates with Google's Gemini AI for enhanced travel recommendations.

 [![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)
 [![Node.js](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)](https://nodejs.org/)